 Does insurance cover bioidentical hormone therapy or any of the testing?

 Some of the testing is covered, depending on your insurance carrier.
-There are no insurance billing codes for bioidentical hormone counseling, but some aspects of your visit may be covered.
+There are no insurance billing codes for bioidentical hormone counseling so these visits do not go through insurance.
 Contact Sheila for more information.